mdn/content/files/en-us/web/accessibility/aria/attributes/aria-roledescription/index.md

 ## Description

-Some assistive technologies (AT), such as screen readers, present the role of an element as part of the user experience.
+Some assistive technologies (<abbr>AT</abbr>), such as screen readers, present the role of an element as part of the user experience.
 The `aria-roledescription` attribute provides a way to define a different human-readable name to be presented by AT as the role of an element.

 Users depend on the presentation of known role name to understand the the purpose of the element and, if it is a widget, how to interact with it.
 So, only use `aria-roledescription` to clarify the purpose of non-interactive container roles like `group` or `region` and to provide a more specific description to a widget.